-Generally, it will come in capsule form, but it may also be available to you in liquid form.
+Generally, it will come in capsule form.
+But it may also be available to you in liquid form.

-If your vet has recommended this treatment for your dog, they may suggest liquid form is best, particularly if your dog does not like taking tablets.
+If your vet has recommended this treatment for your dog, they may suggest liquid form is best.
+Particularly if your dog does not like taking tablets.

-But, if you are using capsules, you can hide one in your dog’s food, or wrap it in some ham to disguise it as a tasty treat.
+But, if you are using capsules, you can hide one in your dog’s food.
+Or wrap it in some ham to disguise it as a tasty treat.

 Milk Thistle for Dogs – Side Effects

-Generally, studies and reports suggest that side effects and toxicity are very rare in dogs.
+Studies and reports suggest that side effects and toxicity are very rare in dogs.
 But, that doesn’t mean there are no potential side effects.